 Iowa districts honored for Advanced Placement work

-The Iowa districts were part of the 433 school districts in the United States and Canada placed on the Honor Roll this year.
-In order to make the Honor Roll, districts had to simultaneously achieve increases in access to Advanced Placement courses for a broad number of students and also maintain or improve the rate at which their AP students earned scores of 3 or higher on an AP exam.
+The Iowa districts were part of the 373 school districts in the U.S. and Canada that simultaneously achieved increases in access to Advanced Placement® courses for a broader number of students and also maintained or improved the rate at which their AP® students earned passing scores on an AP exam.

 The College Board is a mission-driven not-for-profit organization that connects students to college success and opportunity.
 Learn more.